 Although this semifinal did not end up in a tie, it was very exciting, with Jesse and Shyam taking turns being in first place.
 Shyam answered question seven correctly, which put him in first going into the last question--a question involving numbers.
 The two contestants from Texas, Shreya and John, were the only two to get it right, which put John in second, just behind Shyam.
 So Shyam moved on to the finals, for the third time in his high school career.
 He won as a freshman in 2012.
 Only 800 points separated the five contestants at the end of this game.
 (Photo: Goen South.)

-To give Shyam (along with the audience and host) a chance to breathe, and to provide some mathematical entertainment for the audience, Tim Chartier (Davidson College) performed some mathematical mime.
-Below are videos of Tim's wonderful performance.
+To give Shyam (along with the audience and host) a chance to breathe, and to provide some mathematical entertainment for the audience, Tim Chartier (Davidson College) performed some mathematical mime, which the audience loved.
 (Photo: Goen South.)

 This was also a back-and-forth match, with each of the three contestants holding the lead at some point.
 Going into the last question, Shyam was in first, followed by Sam and Michael.
 Sam was the first to answer the last question correctly (in the finals, only the first person to answer a question correctly receives points for the question), which gave him the victory.
 Shyam finished second and Michael third.
 (Photo: Goen South.)